jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**September 1, 2024**_
+California's SB 1047, a controversial bill that would impose liability on AI developers, has recently passed in the State's Assembly and Senate.

 _**August 31, 2024**_
 NVIDIA's latest earnings release show strong growth, but the stock dropped 4% because the results were not "exceeding expectations" and the growth slowed compared to previously.
 However, the upcoming blackwell chips are still highly anticipated.